yeshan-geo/yeshan-geo.github.io/index.md

 - DR040017: [Data Analysis and Visualization](https://yeshan-geo.github.io/pages/datavis) (300-level)
 - DR043229: [Computer Vision](https://yeshan-geo.github.io/pages/computer_vision) (300-level)

-At China University of Geosciences (Beijing), I supervised 15 students majoring in software engineering, computer science, data science, and artificial intelligence in completing their theses.
+At China University of Geosciences (Beijing), I supervised about 15 students majoring in software engineering, computer science, data science, and artificial intelligence in completing their theses.
 The topics spanned a wide range, including but not limited to:
 - data-driven paleoclimate research
-- deep learning for paleontological data quality assessment
+- deep learning for geoscientific data quality assessment
 - development of interactive instructional tools for structural geology classes
 - the modifiable areal unit problem in geological data analysis
 - assessment of extreme weather and driving safety